Search Results for

 Warning

-While the C# syntax allows you to place a Category attribute on a SetUpFixture class, the attribute is ignored by NUnit and has no effect in current releases.
+While the C# syntax allows you to place a Category attribute on a SetUpFixture class, the attribute is ignored by NUnit and has no effect.

 {